- Rottnan for peaceful river canoeing

 Your canoe tour begins at the meeting point in Torsby.

-- Meeting time for Canoe on Röjdån starting on Mondays is 13.00.
+- Meeting time for Canoe on Röjdån and Canoe on Rottnan is 13.00.

 Here you will receive your equipment and some guidance on paddling technique and have a chance to ask any questions.
 You can also buy a fishing licence for the tour if you wish (please advise in advance).
 For Canoe on Röjdån, you begin paddling in Torsby.
 A short distance west of the start is a beaver hide.
 For Canoe on Rottnan, you will be transferred by minibus to the starting point - the tour starts just over the border into Norway.